Staten Island Arts currently administers two types of arts education grants.

 • College-level courses, scholarships, contests, or student-performing groups.

-• Applicants who are not in good standing with Staten Island Arts including failing to complete previous Staten Island Arts grant projects and/or failure to complete final reporting.
+• Applicants who are not in good standing with Staten Island Arts including failing to complete previous Staten Island Arts grant projects and/or failing to complete final reporting.

 REQUIREMENTS